minh0722/FGUI/db/README.md

 4. Go to folder `conf`, open file `flyway.conf` and we'll start configure flyway for a local SQL server.
 	- put `flyway.url=jdbc:jtds:sqlserver://./TestVersioning;instance=LOCALDB#397ED88A;namedPipe=true` as the name where
 		- `TestVersioning` is the name of the database that we want to connect
-		- `LOCALDB#397ED88A` is the full server name located in Properties of the database -> Permissions -> Server name
+		- `LOCALDB#397ED88A` is the full server name located in Properties of the database -> Permissions -> Server name.
+This changes every time the server is restarted so keep in mind to change this in the config file
 	- add `flyway.user` and `flyway.password` (Note: `flyway.user` is the login of the username).
 If you want to add a new user, you can use this script

         ```sql